Opel Astra: Fifth generation (Astra K – B15; 2015)

+Available engines are 1.0-litre three-cylinder and 1.4-litre four-cylinder petrol engines or 1.6-litre diesels.
+It is available with full-LED front light techniques, A screen in the dash which connect to Android or iPhone comes as standard.
+This system is already available, in both the Corsa E and Adam.

+Engines

 Engines are available with the 5-speed or 6-speed manual transmission, and the newly developed 5-speed EasyTronic 3.0 automated manual, which is only available for the 1.0T SIDI engine.
 The only other available automatic transmission, at the beginning of production, is the 6-speed with active select mode, which can be ordered in late 2015, for the 1.4 SIDI Turbo with 150 PS, and 1.6 CDTI with 136 PS.
 Buyers can choose the Start/Stop system for all engines as an extra feature, except the 1.0T which will have system as standard.

 All engines are new and recently developed by Opel - 1.0T SIDI, 1.4T SIDI (which sees its debut in the Astra K in 2015) and the naturally aspirated version of it (which will be available later in 2015), and the so-called "Whisper diesel" 1.6 CDTI.
 All turbocharged petrol engines use the Direct Injection Fuel system.

 Opel are offering the ecoFLEX range for 1.0T, 1.4T and 1.6 CDTI engines which have same amount of power, but less CO2-emissions (g/km) and lower fuel consumption.
 The entire ecoFLEX range have Start/Stop as standard, low rolling resistance tyres and aerodynamic tweaks for reduced drag for lower CO2-emissions.
 The 1.4T SIDI ecoFLEX version have less torque, rated at 230 Nm at 2.000-4.000 rpm.

-In 2019 Opel announced the move to the new GM E-Turbo 1.2-liter, "1.4-liter" (actually a 1.3-liter) three-cylinder gasoline engines, and 1.5-liter three-cylinder diesels.
+In 2019, Opel announced the move to the new GM E-Turbo 1.2-litre, "1.4-litre" (actually a 1.3-litre) three-cylinder petrol engines, and 1.5-litre three-cylinder diesels.

 Facelift

 A facelift of Opel Astra K released around the summer of 2019.
 Changes were minimal, both inside and outside; however the facelifted Astra sports a new front grille, new rear lights, as well as a new windscreen wiper mechanism, where both wipers are individually controlled as opposed to a linked setup as before.

-The last Astra to be produced in Ellesmere Port rolled off the assembly line on April 6, 2022.
+The last Astra to be produced in Ellesmere Port rolled off the assembly line on December 13, 2021.

 The last Astra to be produced in Gliwice factory rolled off the assembly line on November 30, 2021.